cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 > Speaking of the effects of technology on individuals and society as a whole, Marshall McLuhan wrote that every augmentation is also an amputation. [...]
 Today, quite suddenly, billions of people have access to AI systems that provide augmentations, and inflict amputations, far more substantial than anything McLuhan could have imagined.
 This is the main thing I worry about currently as far as AI is concerned.
 I follow conversations among professional educators who all report the same phenomenon, which is that their students use ChatGPT for everything, and in consequence learn nothing.
 We may end up with at least one generation of people who are like the Eloi in H.G.
 Wells's The Time Machine, in that they are mental weaklings utterly dependent on technologies that they don't understand and that they could never rebuild from scratch were they to break down.
 Earlier I spoke somewhat derisively of lapdogs.
 We might ask ourselves who is really the lapdog in a world full of powerful AIs.

+I take Stephenson's argument seriously, yet we need evidence.
+Currently, this area of research on how AI impacts our thinking capabilities is nascent, but early research suggests that AI use is detrimental to our thinking [Kosmyna et al., 2025][kosmyna_2025].
+[Meet the Eloi][meet_the_eloi].

 ## Conclusion

 Generative AI is a technology that offers a lot of potential for personal knowledge management.